agargaro/three.ez/README.md

 ## Questions?

-If you have questions or need assistance, you can open an issue in the package's repository.
+If you have questions or need assistance, you can open a post in the discussion section.